19 Tools That Can Help You Live Alone With Illness or Disability

 “Slow cooker is what comes to mind first.
 I need to be able to eat well to support my body, but cooking and baking can be challenging.
 I can add basic ingredients to the slow cooker in a few minutes, then it does my work for me,” said Facebook user Chronic Wholeness.
 “I can make large batches, then reheat leftovers, or freeze in single portions to thaw/reheat later as my own healthy freezer meals.
 I made oatmeal overnight last night that was ready this morning, then started soup this morning that will be ready for supper.”

-Buy the slow cooker featured above for $19.99 from Crock Pot.
+Buy the Crock-Pot featured above for $44.99 from Amazon.

 15. Lightweight Vacuum

-Vacuum cleaners are typically heavy and unweildy, but there are several kinds on the market that are much lighter (and still clean well).
+Vacuum cleaners are typically heavy and unwieldy, but there are several kinds on the market that are much lighter (and still clean well).

 “Swiffer with the vacuum [featured above]!
 It’s rechargeable and is a lot easier than sweeping and mopping,” said Jill Williams.